Emperor Gaozu of Han: Birth and early life

 According to the Han dynasty's imperial mythology, Liu Bang's ancestors were the mythical Emperor Yao and the Yellow Emperor.
 Many ancient Chinese noble families claimed descent from the Yellow Emperor to justify their right to rule.

 His place of birth was Zhongyang District, Feng Town, Pei County in the state of Chu during the later years of the Warring States period; Liu Bang's parents are only remembered as "Liu Taigong" and "Liu Ao".
 According to legend, Liu Bang was conceived after Liu Ao encountered a jiaolong during a rainstorm.

 According to records, the young Liu was outspoken, charismatic, generous and forbearing, but showed little interest in education or work and frequently ran into trouble with the law; he was dependent on his brother for subsistence and his father called him a "little rascal".
-Later, he became good friends with Zhang Er, the magistrate of the nearby Waihuang County and former retainer of Lord Xinling.
+Later, he became good friends with Zhang Er, the magistrate of the nearby Waihuang County and former retainer of Lord Xinling of Wei.
 During the conquest of Wei by Qin, Liu Bang lived with Zhang Er for several months.

-When Liu returned to Pei County, his close friends at the county office, Xiao He and Cao Shen, often covered up his delinquent behaviour and helped him get an appointment as the local sheriff of Sishui Village.
-Liu also forged close relationships with most of the local county bureaucrats, and earned a small reputation in the county.
+When Liu returned to Pei County, his close friends at the county government, Xiao He and Cao Shen, often covered up his delinquent behaviour and later helped him get an appointment as the local sheriff of Sishui Booth.
+Liu also forged close relationships with most of the local county bureaucrats, and earned himself a small reputation in the county.
 While performing corvée labour in the Qin capital at Xianyang, he witnessed Qin Shi Huang undertaking an inspection tour; the royal procession impressed him.

-Liu's wife, Lü Zhi, was the daughter of Lü Wen, a wealthy and influential gentry from Shanfu County.
-After moving to Pei County, Lü held a feast for the local elite.
+Liu's wife, Lü Zhi, was the daughter of Lü Wen, a wealthy and influential member of the gentry recently migrated from Shanfu County.
+After moving to Pei County, Lü Wen held a feast for the local elite.
 Xiao He, who helped to collect gifts from the guests, declared that a seat inside the hall required gifts worth at least a thousand coins.
-Liu attended the feast without money, and made an offer of ten thousand coins which Xiao He realised was not serious.
-Nonetheless, Lü had Liu seated beside him based on appearance alone.
-Lü, further impressed by Liu in conversation, offered his daughter in marriage.
+Liu attended the feast without bringing any money, but loudly announced an offer of ten thousand coins before walking in, which Xiao He realised was not intended to be a serious offer.
+Nonetheless, Lü Wen noticed Liu and was impressed by the latter's manner, and invited Liu to sit beside him.
+Further impressed by Liu in conversation, Lü Wen later offered his daughter in marriage.
 Liu and Lü Zhi were married and had two children: Liu Ying and a daughter.